RameshAditya/ducky/README.md

 # Ducky

-### Meet your online virtual rubber duck for debugging -- Ducky!
+### Meet your online virtual rubber duck for debugging -- Ducky! :baby_chick:

 A chrome extension to overlay a tiny rubber duck, as a virtual companion during rubber duck debugging.